Update: This article was most recently updated May 2021 to reflect US road trip travel tips in 2021 amidst evolving conditions.

 Note: These national park ticketed entry policies even apply to national park pass holders.
 So before simply showing up, as you may have been able to in the past, be sure to check the park’s website for up-to-date info.

-33) Show Hiking Etiquette
+36) Review Hiking Etiquette

-On top of the usual hiking etiquette, the distancing protocol of the pandemic adds an extra layer of complexity.
 So here’s a quick review of some simple courtesies we can all show to another while on the trail.

 - If hiking in a group, leave plenty of space on the trail for other hikers to pass.